Nasdanika-Models/family/README.md

 You would need to override ``getByRefId()`` method and define what the reference id means in your case.
 For example, you may use semantic URI's to lookup elements.
 Say ``ssn:123-45-6789`` to lookup a person by SSN.

+Resource factories treat ref-id's as URI's resolved relative to the diagram resource URI.
+Resolved URI's are then are passed to ``ResourceSet.getEObject(URI uri, true)``.

 ### selector

 [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/reference/core/expressions.html) expression evaluating to a diagram element.